thomergil/gopro-map-sync/README.md

 1. Optionally post-process .gpx files using user-configurable pipes (see `--files` documentation); for example, `gpxdup` might be used here to pad the start
 1. Concatenate all .gpx files together into one.
 1. If `--reference` was used, run `gpxcomment` to annotate each GPX point with information from the reference GPX file (e.g., from a Garmin or Wahoo).
 This can be used by GPX Animator to generate meaningful information which is displayed in the comment block.
-It is **strongly recommended** to use the `--timezone` argument, when using `--reference`.
 1. Compute the length of the video to be generated and optionally divide that number by the `--divide` argument if you plan to accelerate the GoPro footage.
 1. Invoke GPX Animator with the generated .gpx file as `--input` argument, the